 David Bell, Purdue

 Bell has the best hands in this class.
 Period.
 Whether it’s a jump ball, on the sideline, or in traffic he just doesn’t drop a lot of passes.
-He recorded 1,000 yards through the air as a true freshman on 86 receptions and adding in 7 touchdowns, giving him a BOA of 18.
+He recorded 1,000 yards through the air as a true freshman on 86 receptions and added in 7 touchdowns, giving him a BOA of 18.
 Bell is an overall playmaker, both before and after the catch.
-He has a great frame at 6’2” 210 lbs, and utilizes it very well.
+He has a great frame at 6’2” 210 lbs and utilizes it very well.
 Dependent on how 2021 goes Bell could easily move up in my rankings (But still won’t be better than Burks).

 There’s still PLENTY of time before the 2022 draft, and I fully expect rankings to shift around.
 There are a plethora of RBs and WRs that can easily leap into my top 3 before the end of the college season.
 As far as QBs go, I think the top three is pretty much a lock barring any unforeseen injuries or HUGE leaps from the likes of Jayden Daniels and company.
 Aside from the tops of their respective position, the 2021 class is rather boring.
 That being said, that gives us a lot to desire come 2022 and that’s one class that most definitely WON’T disappoint in any shape or form.
 If you’re disappointed with the overall depth of the 2021 class, then this class gives you something to be excited about.